okta/terraform-provider-okta/website/docs/d/network_zone.html.markdown

 - `type` - Type of the Network Zone.

+- `status` - Network Status - can either be ACTIVE or INACTIVE only.

 - `dynamic_locations` - Array of locations.

 - `dynamic_proxy_type` - Type of proxy being controlled by this dynamic network zone.